 Do not store sweet potatoes in the refrigerator as the cold temperature negatively alters their flavor.
 Instead, store sweet potatoes in a cool, dry container.
 For the best flavor and freshness, use your Sweet Potatoes within a week or two after buying them.

 2 medium fresh, or 2 – 3 canned, will yield about 1 1/4 cups cooked and mashed

 3 medium, or a 1 pound can will yield about 2 cups cooked and mashed

 4 medium or a 3-quart can will yield about 2 1/2 cups cooked and mashed

 Covington: This popular supermarket variety has a heavy, larger-than-average size.
 It has rose-colored skin and a succulent orange flesh.

 Evangeline: Evangeline is prized for its beautiful rosy skin and almost burnt orange flesh that is sweet and juicy.
 The size is smaller than others.
 This variety contains an abundance of sucrose, so it’s a good choice for baking and microwaving.

 Puerto Rican: Puerto Rican has a smooth, light texture and rich sweet potato flavor.
 The skin is copper-colored and the flesh is red-orange.
 The Puerto Rican’s size, about 4 inches long, is about average for a sweet potato.

 Sweet potatoes are a part of our Thanksgiving tradition, but now that you know how nutritious they are, be sure to add them to your meals throughout the year!

-So from our kitchen to yours, Paula shares some of her best sweet tater dishes for you to enjoy.
+So from our kitchen to yours, Paula shares some of her best sweet potato dishes for you to enjoy.